America's Best Hotels for Fall Colors

 That crispness in the air is a sure sign it’s time for the annual pageant of vivid reds, oranges, and yellows that inspires leaf-peepers to explore the towns and byways of New England, the Midwest, the mid-Atlantic, and the Northwest.
 But what makes a fall foliage pilgrimage truly memorable is where you choose to stay.
 We searched the country for properties that put you in the thick of things—and discovered that the best hotels for fall colors are as varied as the colors themselves.

-You could wake up to a view of the Green Mountains and a breakfast with local maple syrup in Vermont’s Northeast Kingdom (which was spared from Hurricane Irene’s havoc).
+You could wake up to a view of the Green Mountains and a breakfast with local maple syrup in Vermont’s Northeast Kingdom.
 Or opt for Colorado, where a fall getaway means experiencing the golden splendor of Aspen trees from the minimalist aerie of a Bauhaus-inspired, largely glass-walled hotel.

 Whatever their aesthetic, these are places where the breakfasts are homemade and the views are vibrant with fall colors.
 Of course, some rooms are better than others, so we’ve singled out which rooms savvy travelers will want to book.
 At North Carolina’s Applewood Manor, for instance, the York Imperial room stands out for its country charm (sleigh bed, gas log fireplace) and private balcony for enjoying the foliage that brightens up the misty Blue Ridge Mountains.